 If you hold a nationality from outside the European Union and you want to reside in the Netherlands for a period exceeding 3 months, you must obtain a visa and/or residence permit prior to your departure to the Netherlands.

-Note that you cannot apply personally for a visa and/or residence permit.
-Only the Avans International Office is authorised to apply for this document.
+Note that you cannot apply for a visa and/or residence permit by yourself.
+Only the Avans International Office is authorised to apply for this document and does so on your behalf if you are eligible.

-If you have a valid residence permit for study issued by another Member State of the European Union and you want to pursue part of your study programme in the Netherlands, then you may be eligible for Intra EU-mobility.
-Please visit the website of the Dutch Immigration services (IND) for more information.
+If you have a valid residence permit, which specifically states it is for study purposes, issued by another Member State of the European Union and you want to pursue part of your study programme in the Netherlands, then you may be eligible for Intra EU-mobility.

 Applying for a visa and/or residence permit